junchaoshi/sports1.1/README.md

 1. Description:

-    Generate figure of length distribution of miRNA, rsRNA, tsRNA, piRNA and other RNAs, if sequence matches existed.
+    Generate figure of length distribution of miRNA, rsRNA, tsRNA, piRNA and other RNAs, if sequence matches exists.

 2. Input: